vree-sdk/documentation/docs/vree-license.md

 # Troubleshooting

-The following chapters can be used to troubleshoot license errors.

-## No License Found pop-up
+## No license found pop-up

-The `No License found!` pop-up is shown when the application is started without a valid license.
-When no license file is found, the license path is shown in the pop-up.
-To resolve this issue, make sure the license path contains a license file named `License.lic`.
+The `No License found!` pop-up is shown when the application is started without a valid license in the application root.

+To resolve this issue, make sure the license path contains the license file which may be [generated](getting-started.md#generating-a-license) or [downloaded](#license-management).

 ![Alt](./images/license/no-license-found.png "No license found.")

-The pop-up is also shown when a license was found, but the license is not valid on this machine.
-In this pop-up, the license keys are shown that correspond to this license.
-This issue can be resolved either by placing the correct license file in the license path, or by generating a new license (see Generating a License).
-When running from a build, the `License.lic` file should be next to the application executable.

-A new license can be generated without the VRee SDK in Unity by [downloading](https://developer.vree.world/Downloads "VRee Downloads") the `VRee Standalone License Request Tool`.

 ![Alt](./images/license/license-not-found.png "License not found!")

+A new license may also be generated using the [VRee Standalone License Request Tool](https://developer.vree.world/Downloads).

 ## License Request Failed pop-up